tomdns/blog/tutorials/sliced-mountains.md

 # Houdini Tutorial - Sliced Mountains

-> Learn quickly how to generate Godus-like islands using heightfields in Houdini.
+> Learn how to generate Godus-like islands using heightfields in Houdini.

 * * *

 ## Intro

 Ludum Dare 44 is now over.
 It's been fun!
-Since quite a few people asked for it, here's a little breakdown of the islands in our game Seaway.
+Since quite a few people asked for it, here's a little breakdown of the islands in our game *Seaway*.
 You can see it in action [here](https://borderline.itch.io/seaway).

 We wanted to recreate islands similar to the ones we find in *Godus*, in a more simplified version.